zonglun99/CS4211-tennis/README.md

 1. Download [PAT](https://www.comp.nus.edu.sg/~pat/PAT351.zip) or visit the [website](https://pat.comp.nus.edu.sg/?page_id=2660) for download instructions.
 2. Transfer the files from `pcsp_files` to the same directory as `PAT351`.
 3. Move the `\model_1\pcsp.sh` file to the same directory as `PAT351`.
-4. Run the command below to generate a list of txt files verified by PAT into the folder `pcsp_out`.
+4. Run the command below to generate a list of TXT files verified by PAT into the folder `pcsp_out`.
 ```
 bash pcsp.sh
 ```